deorder/gentoo-crossdev-tools/README.md

-# Gentoo crossdev tools (emerge wrapper)
+# Gentoo crossdev tools
-Cross-compile work arounds to use on environments created with `crossdev`
+Cross-compile workarounds to use on environments created with `crossdev`

 ## Still being worked on
 Some packages may still not compile as it was tested on only a handful of packages.